Dr Callum Walker

 Responsibilities

-- Programme Manager of the MA Applied Translation Studies (2020-)
+• Programme Lead of the MA Applied Translation Studies (2020-2023)

-- Subject Research Leader and PGR Liaison, Centre for Translation Studies (2021-2022)
+• Subject Research Lead, Centre for Translation, Interpreting and Localisation Studies (2021-2022)

 Research interests

-I am currently working on projects relating to information asymmetry in the translation industry (in particular on the part of clients and project managers), the challenges faced by freelance translators (with a focus on rates and working conditions), and the technologisation of the translation industry (drawing on emerging trends relating to the platform economy, Uberisation, and growing automation).
-Most of this work is situated within a conceptual framework informed by agency theory and the so-called principal-agent (or principal-professional) problem.
-This work feeds into an on-going project on the sustainability of the freelance translation profession in the United Kingdom (funded by a BA/Leverhulme Small Grant; in collaboration with Dr Joseph Lambert [Cardiff University] and Dr JC Penet [Newcastle University]).
+I am currently working on projects relating to labour economics (job quality frameworks and meaningful work), information asymmetry (in particular on the part of clients and project managers), the challenges faced by freelance translators (with a focus on rates of pay and working conditions), and the technologisation of the translation industry (drawing on emerging trends relating to the platform economy, Uberisation, and growing automation).
+Most of this work is situated within conceptual frameworks from the sociology of professions and economics.
+My work in this area has included a project on the sustainability of the freelance translation profession in the United Kingdom, funded by a BA/Leverhulme Small Grant, in collaboration with Dr Joseph Lambert (Cardiff University) and Dr JC Penet (Newcastle University).
+Outcomes from this project have recently been developed into a broader research agenda that I am leading with the same team and new specialists, entitled The Translation Industry in Transition.

 My secondary research interest is in the field of cognitive translation studies, and more specifically the reception of stylistic variation in translation.
 My doctoral and subsequent research and publications have centred around exploring the phenomenological experience of reading source texts and translations in a comparative light, notably using eye tracking to gain an insight into the cognitive dimensions of the reading experience.
 At the moment, I am looking to build on my methodological proof of concept by incorporating additional biometric sensors to further explore the cognitive and emotional dimensions of reading different written styles in translation.
 In this context, I have a keen interest in research methods, mixed-methods designs (qualitative and quantitative methods), experimental and empirical methods, and statistical analyses.
 In light of the case studies employed in my research, I also have a strong interest in language varieties (e.g. dialects, sociolects), especially in a literary context.